abdrahmansoltan/Learning-Notes/React/1-React.md

 ![react-dom](./img/react-dom.png)

-- `ReactDOM`: React takes a look at what specific transformations need to be made to the initial DOM and updates them very quickly.
 - React re-renders only the parts that need to be updated compared to the initial DOM.

 ### How does it work?